polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 #### 6.1.
 Protocol Configuration

-The `ProtocolConfiguration` contains some parameters to tweak the protocol behavior and primarily influences certain checks carried out during tickets validation.
+The `ProtocolConfiguration` type contains some parameters to tweak the protocol behavior and primarily influences certain checks carried out during tickets validation.
 It is defined as:

 ```rust
     ProtocolConfiguration ::= Sequence {